Payment of Salaries and Subscriptions

 For every month you work, your salary is paid monthly in arrears directly into a designated bank account or building society account (but not into branches of the National Savings Bank) on the last but one working day of each month.

-You will receive from the Treasurer's Salaries section on the morning of the pay day a pay statement giving details of the amount of salary, less deductions, which has been credited to your bank account.
+You will receive from Finance’s Payroll section no later than the morning of the pay day, accessible through the People + portal a pay statement giving details of the amount of salary, less deductions, which has been credited to your bank account.

-Along with your offer of appointment, you will receive a form which asks for bank account details, National Insurance number etc. You must complete and return this form to Human Resources as soon as possible and certainly no later than the 10th of the month in which you start your job if you wish to ensure that you receive your first salary at the right time.
+Along with your offer of appointment, you will be asked to provide bank account details, National Insurance number etc. You must complete and return this information to Human Resources as soon as possible and no later than the 10th of the month in which you start your job if you wish to ensure that you receive your first salary at the right time.

 Any married female member of staff making contributions at the reduced rate should inform the Salaries Office as soon as possible if her marriage ends by divorce or annulment, as she is liable to make contributions at the standard rate.
 Women paying at the reduced rate who are widowed should seek advice from the Salaries Office concerning their liability to pay the full-rate contribution.

 If you need to communicate with the Inland Revenue, you should telephone or write to the University's tax office at: